 - Online forums on their website- Folks can use the #BodyBoss hashtag to follow others and use the Facebook group for support.

-Overall, I think the BodyBoss Method 12-Week Fitness Guide is a solid program.
+Overall, my body boss review is a thumbs up.
+I think it’s a solid program.
 I recommend it for anyone looking to get in shape.
 For folks who are already in good shape, this program will take your fitness to a new level.
 If any of these workouts are too easy (first of all, WOW!
 You are in kick butt shape), you can add heavier weights, ankle weights and more challenging cardio warm ups.

 The last 3 weeks of the program are called BOSS level.
 I am certainly looking forward to being a BodyBoss!